SrBaliardo/SrBaliardo/README.md

 #### Additional Knowledge and softs 🧠
 - 🧩 experience in image processing and creation.
 - 🔄 knowledge of version control practices (GIT and GitHub).
-- 🙋🏻‍♂️ i'm proactive and determined with quality and deadlines, I always look for the most efficient way to accomplish tasks, planning has always been a plus for me.
+- 🙋🏻‍♂️ I am determined with quality and deadlines, I always look for efficient ways to solve problems, communication and planning are essential to me.

+- 🧩🧩 I'm currently studying to be a Full Stack developer (April/2024).

 <br>